 - Serve topped with parmesan cheese and fresh cracked black pepper, if desired.

-- To make this vegetarian, be sure to use vegetable broth instead of chicken.
+- Make it vegetarian/vegan: be sure to use vegetable broth instead of chicken.
 To make it vegan, also omit the cheese rind.

-- To make this paleo/whole30 compliant, omit the cheese rind, beans, and quinoa.
+- Make it paleo/whole30: omit the cheese rind, beans, and quinoa.
 Reduce the broth to 6 cups.
 If you like, add cooked shredded chicken for extra protein.

-- You can also substitute the kale for another quick-cooking leafy green, such as spinach.
+- Kale substitution: You can also substitute the kale for another quick-cooking leafy green, such as spinach.